 The starter battery is used to start up the electrical system and drive electrical equipment in the car.
 The hybrid battery is used when the internal combustion engine is started.

-The starter battery should be replaced by a workshop.
+The starter battery should be replaced by a workshop1.

-The starter battery is a 12 V AGM battery, designed for the carbon dioxide reducing functions, Start/Stop and regenerative charging, and to support the functionality of the car's different systems.
+The starter battery is a 12 V AGM battery (Absorbed Glass Mat), designed for regenerative charging, and to support the functionality of the car's different systems.

 The service life and function of the starter battery is influenced by factors such as the number of starts, discharging, driving style, driving conditions, climatic conditions etc.